 If your bridesmaids have very different figure types and heights, and you think they might feel uncomfortable in matching dresses, a nice alternative is to choose the fabrics and colors and allow each individual bridesmaid to choose her own dress style.

 Apart from the above-mentioned aspects, you still should other aspects such as the price of dresses.
-The most important thing before you buying the dresses, you should let them have a try of the dresses to make sure they look terrific on your bridesmaids and never force them to wear the dresses for which they are not comfortable.
+The most important thing before you buy the dresses, you should let them have a try of the dresses to make sure they look terrific on your bridesmaids and never force them to wear the dresses for which they are not comfortable.

 How to choose perfect bridesmaid accessories?